alexlop00/Terraform_Example_AWS_Nginx/README.md

 This script does not allow SSH access, nor does it configure a key pair.

 WARNING: This script assumes the user wants to deploy the resources in the "us-east-2" availability zone.
-Adjust according to your configuration; Adjustments indicate by "#ADJUST" comment wihin the script.
+Adjust according to your configuration; Adjustments indicated by "#ADJUST" comment wihin the script.

 ## Disclaimers
 This script is intended for demonstation purposes only.
 It does not provide best security practices.